 Blow out on a rotor

-Each station/zone should be activated starting from the furthest station/zone from the compressor slowly working your way to the closest station/zone to the compressor.
-Each station/zone should be activated until no water can be seen exiting the heads, this should take approximately two minutes or more per station/zone.
+Each station/zone should be activated starting from the furthest station/zone from the compressor, slowly working your way to the closest station/zone to the compressor.
+Each station/zone should be activated until no water can be seen exiting the heads; this should take approximately two minutes or more per station/zone.
 It is better to use two or three short cycles per station/zone than to have one long cycle.
 Once the station/zone is dry, you should not continue to blow air through the pipe.
-Compressed air moving through dry pipes can cause friction, which will create heat and the heat could cause damage.
+Compressed air moving through dry pipes can cause friction, which will create heat and could cause damage.
 Never run the compressor without at least one irrigation control valve open.

 Pressure Vacuum Breaker